gravitational/teleport/rfd/0184-agent-auto-updates.md

 - `done`: the group has been updated.
 New agents should run `v2`.
 - `rolledback`: the group has been rolledback.
 New agents should run `v1`, existing agents should update to `v1`.

-The finite state machine for the `previous-must-succeed` is the following:
+The finite state machine for the `halt-on-failure` is the following:

 ```mermaid
 flowchart TD